FOUR ROSES BARREL STRENGTH SiB OBSK

 Recipes excluded from that line up include OBSQ, OBSF, OESQ, and OESF.
 They are absent because prior to this extended experiment I’d already discovered that the minty F recipe and herbaceous Q recipe were consistently not enough to my liking to justify the typical cost of these bottles.

 Following the order of bottles as listed out above, I compare one next to another, as opposed to many side by side.
 So there are never more than two bottles open at once.
 I did this for two reasons.
 The first is practical: I didn’t want to crack open so many Four Roses bottles at the same time.
-But the second reason was to make this a long-range journey, allowing my evolving pallet to participate over time with these variations on the Four Roses theme.
+But the second reason was to make this a long-range journey, allowing my evolving palate to participate over time with these variations on the Four Roses theme.

 So, to the notes on this Bounty Hunter OBSK pick:

 NOSE – rich cinnamons up front, oak, medium-dark caramel, a thin layer of dark chocolate around the creamy caramel, all somewhat reserved

 TASTE – peppery up front, then an immediate rich sweet and gooey caramel, a surprisingly mild proof flare on swallowing